Use title case for proper names, e.g. Python, C#, WebSocket, GitHub. Among the notable exceptions are macOS, q and kdb+.

 - its items are clauses of a single sentence

-suffix all but the last item with a semicolon, as in this sentence.
+suffix all but the last item with a semicolon, and use "and" or "or" before the last item if desired, as in this sentence.
 Otherwise, leave the ends of list items unpunctuated.

 This shows how it’s done.